Phone : +256 781 451 207

-Using Drones for Gorilla Trekking in Rwanda and Uganda
+Silverback Gorilla Tours / Using Drones for Gorilla Trekking in Rwanda and Uganda

-Drone technology has gradually become more available to travelers and the general public in the past decade.
+Drone technology has gradually become more available To travelers and the general public globally in the past decade.
 Most drones have high quality built-in cameras which can be used to capture beautiful aerial images and videos.
-However, as drone technologies become cheap and mainstream, governments around the world worry about their misuse especially if they get into the wrong hands.
-In Africa, wildlife Using drones forilla trekking in Ugandaauthorities have become very strict when allowing drones into national reserves.
-Drones were originally designed to be used for spying purposes and because of that, military and other security agencies monitor their use in their countries.
+However, as drone technologies become cheaper and mainstream, governments around the world worry about their misuse especially if they get into the wrong hands.
+Drone technology has become so sophisticated that they have been used as primary weapons of destruction in the recent wars in Ukraine and Iran.
+Drones were originally designed to be used for spying purposes and because of that, military and other security agencies monitor their use.

+In Africa, wildlife Using drones for gorilla trekking in Ugandaauthorities have also become very strict when allowing drones into national reserves.
+This is not unique to Africa but a global trend.
 National Park around the world generally do not allow the use of drones by tourists for various reasons.
-They worry about the impact of drones hovering above designated wildlife conservation areas because wild animals could get stressed if they see them.
+They worry about the impact of drones hovering above designated wildlife conservation areas because wild animals could get stressed when they see them.
 There is one example of wildebeest getting scared by a drone as they were about to do a major river crossing in their annual migration.
 The unfamiliar sight and noise coming from the drone caused panic which stopped them from crossing the river.
 If their numbers had been higher, it could have caused stampede leading to drowning.

 Using drones in Uganda and Rwanda

 Rwanda and Uganda like many African countries have a rule which states that visitors should not act in ways that affect wildlife in any way.
-The buzzing noise from the drone could cause wild animals to flee or get agitated hence affected the quality of your safari.
+The buzzing noise from a drone could cause wild animals to flee or get agitated hence affected the quality of your safari.
 Your fellow travelers may also be affected by your actions especially if they miss an important animal sighting.

 Using drones in Rwanda – Laws and Permits

 Drones can be imported and used outside national parks in Rwanda for as long as one has a permit.
-Once one gets a permit, they must be prepared to follow certain laws and regulations including:
+Once one gets a permit, they must be prepared to follow certain laws and regulations including:-

 1. Respecting the privacy of others when flying the drown

-2. Avoiding using the drown in airports
+2. Avoiding using the drone in airports

 3. Avoiding using drone in places with large crowds